falasi/falasi.github.io/_posts/2024-11-12-Automate-JWT-Bearer-Token-Handling-in-Burp-Suite.md

      - Leave the default selections for "Update current request with parameters" and "Update current request with cookies" checked.

    - Check the "If session is invalid, perform the action below" option and select **Run a macro**.
 Choose the macro you created, which will extract the token.
-   - At the bottom, check the box "After running the macro, invoke a Burp extension action handler:" and select **Add Custom Header**, the extension we installed.
+   - At the bottom, check the box "After running the macro, invoke a Burp extension action handler:" and select **Add Custom Header**, the extension we installed, we should now have our rule action added.

-   - We should now have our rule action added.
-At the top of the window, select **Scope**.
+   - At the top of the window, select **Scope**.
      - The important thing here is to use Suite scope (defined by the target tab) so that this runs against only in-scope items.
 But if it's your first time configuring this, you can leave it to include all URLs; just know that it will run this macro against all URLs if you choose that option.
    - Click **OK** to save and exit the session handling rule settings.